 I distributed evidence-based resources from the San Diego County Fall Prevention Task Force that included tips on getting up off the floor, how to talk to the doctor about reducing fall risk and a home safety checklist.

-It was also my first opportunity to promote my first online Multi-media E-course “Foot Therapy to Reduce Fall Risk” since the course was launched.
+It was also my first opportunity to promote my first online Multi-media E-course “Foot Therapy Program for Fall Prevention” since the course was launched.

 During the event, a handsome older gentleman shuffled his way over to my table to chat with me and see what information I was passing out.